Slack

 Key Features

-• Public/private channels, direct messages, threads, reactions, mentions, and file sharing
+• Public and private channels, direct messages, threads, mentions, and reactions

 Use Cases